evollu/react-native-fcm/README.md

 It is up to you!
 FCM is just a bridging library that passes notification into javascript world.
 You can define your own NSDictionary and pass it into notification.

 #### I want to show notification when app is in foreground
-It is more flexible to just build your own notification like banner instead of calling notification API.
-Here is a tool https://github.com/devBrian/react-native-dropdownalert.
-If you have a valid case that has to show notification in foreground, you can create it using native code.
+Use `show_in_foreground` attribute to tell app to show banner even if the app is in foreground.
+Warning: foreground banner won't show in android for remote notification due to limitation of FCM SDK.
+However you can create a local notification yourself.
+A pull is welcome to fix this.

 #### Some features are missing
 Issues and pull requests are welcome.
 Let's make this thing better!